XpressAI/xai-mcp/README.md

 ### Server Setup Components

 - **MCPCreateServer**: Creates a FastMCP server instance with the specified name and optional dependencies.
-- **MCPServerLifespan**: Sets up a lifespan context manager for the MCP server to handle startup and shutdown operations.
 - **MCPRunServer**: Starts the MCP server and keeps it running until interrupted.

 ### Start Node Components

 These components act as entry points for defining MCP server capabilities.
 They can be dragged onto the canvas to implement responses to events:

-- **MCPDefineTool** (Start Node): Defines a tool for the MCP server, allowing LLMs to perform actions and computations.
+- **MCPDefineTool** (Royal Blue): Defines a tool for the MCP server, allowing LLMs to perform actions and computations.
-- **MCPDefineResource** (Start Node): Defines a resource for the MCP server, allowing LLMs to access data through URI patterns.
+- **MCPDefineResource** (Lime Green): Defines a resource for the MCP server, allowing LLMs to access data through URI patterns.
-- **MCPDefinePrompt** (Start Node): Defines a prompt template for the MCP server, providing reusable interaction patterns for LLMs.
+- **MCPDefinePrompt** (Dark Orchid): Defines a prompt template for the MCP server, providing reusable interaction patterns for LLMs.
+- **MCPServerOnStart** (Dark Orange): Defines code to execute when the MCP server starts.
+- **MCPServerOnShutdown** (Firebrick): Defines code to execute when the MCP server shuts down.

 ### Result Setting Components

 These components are used within the body of start nodes to set the results of tool, resource, or prompt executions:

-- **MCPSetToolResult**: Sets the result of a tool execution.
+- **MCPSetToolResult** (Royal Blue): Sets the result of a tool execution.
-- **MCPSetResourceResult**: Sets the result of a resource execution.
+- **MCPSetResourceResult** (Lime Green): Sets the result of a resource execution.
-- **MCPSetPromptResult**: Sets the result of a prompt execution.
+- **MCPSetPromptResult** (Dark Orchid): Sets the result of a prompt execution.

 ### Utility Components